Ceramic-Blue-Tim/Guidelines/src/docs/source/repo_handling.md

 ## Environment

-Depending on your skills and experience you could easier use a full command approach using bash or rely on a graphic interface such AS GitHub Desktop or Sourcetree.
+Depending on your skills and experience you could use a full command approach with bash or rely on a graphic interface such as GitHub Desktop or Sourcetree.
 Sourcetree being the one currently used for its user-friendly approach and its incorporated bash.

 ## Organise folder
 ```Bash